uwmadisoncals/cals-main-plugins/weaverx-theme-support/readme.txt

 == ChangeLog ==

+= 3.1.6 =
+* New: Legacy options for Weaver Xtreme Plus 3.1
+* New: support for some new Weaver Xtreme Plus 3.1 options
+* Tweak: don't need plugin stylesheet any more - included in Weaver Xtreme
+* Tweak: no need for separate JS lib - included in Weaver Xtreme
+* Note: jumped to 3.1.6 to match corresponding Weaver Xtrme version
+* WP 4.8 compatibility update

 = 3.1 =
-New: Support for WordPress Custom Header Video
+* New: Support for WordPress Custom Header Video
-Tweak: show version in output
+* Tweak: show version in output
-Tweak: updated per page / per post option scan
+* * Tweak: updated per page / per post option scan
 Fix: removed duplicated tagline width option

 = 3.0 =